patrickjuchli/basic-ftp/README.md

 Sends FTP commands to use binary mode (TYPE I) and file structure (STRU F).
 If TLS is enabled it will also send PBSZ 0 and PROT P. This should be called after upgrading to TLS and logging in.

+`features()`

+Get a description of supported features.
+This will return a Map where keys correspond to FTP commands and values contain further details.

 `send(command, ignoreErrorCodes = false)`

 Send an FTP command.
 You can choose to ignore error return codes.
 Other errors originating from the socket connections including timeouts will still reject the Promise returned.

+`size(filename)`

+Get the size of a file in the working directory.

 `cd(remotePath)`